acmoles/portfolio/portfolio/projects/ecosia.md

 <figcaption>

 I collaborated with a backend developer, data scientist and marketing manager to design and build this data visualisation in 4 days.
-As a bonus feature I plotted Ecosia's tree planting sites on the map.
-It's possible in Brazil to see users searching within 10km of rainforest restored by Ecosia.
+As a bonus feature we plotted Ecosia's tree planting sites on the map.
+In Brazil there are users searching within 10km of rainforest restored by Ecosia.

 </figcaption>
 </div>